 5. Say One Thing You’re Looking Forward To

-Most people wake up and immediately start thinking about what they have to do.
+Most people wake up and immediately start thinking about everything they have to do.
 Flip the script: think of one thing you’re genuinely looking forward to — no matter how small.

 Examples:

-This rewires your brain for anticipation and positivity, shifting your mindset before the stress hits.
+This rewires your brain for anticipation and positivity, shifting your mindset before stress hits.

 6. Make a 3-Minute “Focus List”